 Some situations might require you to export tracking data for a project that has already been rendered.
 For example, you might need to add additional track points to an existing animation.

 At any time, you can use File > Export > 3D Tracking Data... to export tracking data without re-rendering.
-Select which tracking elements you need (3D Camera and/or Track Points), and Earth Studio will begin downloading your tracking data as a .jsx file.
+Select which tracking elements you need (3D Camera and/or Track Points), and Earth Studio will begin downloading your tracking data as a .jsx or JSON file.

 Ensure that there are no differences between the camera in your tracking data and the camera motion from your rendered footage.
 If there are, you'll need to re-render your project.
 Otherwise, composited elements will not line up with your Earth Studio footage.